vohi/minicoin/minicoin/README.md

 ## Machine definition

-A machine needs to have a unique name, use a box that `vagrant` can launch a VM from
+A machine needs to have a unique name, and a box that `vagrant` can launch a VM from.
+All other settings are optional.

 The following parameters are available: